petenorth/micronaut-tutorial-1/README.md

 ### Local build

-Just make sure that everything has been built (kotlin seems to required this as the `gradle run` command does build jars?)
+Just make sure that everything has been built (kotlin seems to require this as the `gradle run` command doesn't build jars?)

     ./gradlew clean build